hungptit/sbutils/README.md

 This command will copy changes that you have made in your local sandbox to the network sandbox if the source and destination file sizes are different.
 I do not use time stamp because it is unreliable.
 Below command will copy all changes that I have made in **matlab/** folder to **/sandbox/hungdang/tmp/test** folder.

-        % mcopydiff -s matlab/ -d /sandbox/hungdang/tmp/test
+    % mcopydiff -s matlab/ -d /sandbox/hungdang/tmp/test/
-        Summary:
+    Read baseline: 2192.57  milliseconds
+    Search files: 15525.2  milliseconds
+    Diff time: 1116.79  milliseconds
+    ==== Summary for /sandbox/hungdang/tmp/test ====
-        	Copied 13 modified files (1839641797 bytes)
+    	Copied 240 modified files (2109819070 bytes)
-        	Copied 2837 new files (7404812100 bytes)
+    	Copied 2968 new files (9241188535 bytes)
     	Delete 0 files
-        Elapsed time: 112.374  seconds
+    Copy files: 102.543  seconds

 # Others #

-There are utility classes in **sbutils** that can be used independently in many C++ projects.
-These classes are:
+There are utility classes in **sbutils** that can be used independently in other C++ projects including

 * Timer: Calculate the elapsed time of a code segment.
 This class is very similar to **tic** and **toc** command in **Matlab**.

 * TemporaryDirectory: Create a temporary folder and cleanup this folder when an object is destroyed.
 This class is very useful for writing unit tests.

-* Reader/Writer: For file I/O with leveldb.

 # FAQs #